frankaemika/docs/source/ros_introduction.rst

       load_gripper:=<true/false>

-This is pure visualization and does not send any commands to the robot.
-It rather serves to check the communication with the robot.
+This is pure visualization - no commands are sent to the robot.
+It can be useful to check the connection with the robot.

 .. important::

     Only one instance of a ``franka::Robot`` can connect to the robot meaning the ``franka_joint_state_publisher`` cannot run in parallel to e.g. the ``franka_hw_node``.
+    This also implies that you cannot simply run the visualization example along side a controller running as a separate program.

 .. _write_own_controller: